 There’s a bit of controversy surrounding the greyhound industry.
 On one side, we have animal rights groups who claim that greyhound racing fosters an inhumane environment for dogs.
 On the other side, we have industry supporters who claim that greyhounds are well-trained, well-cared for and taken care of after they retire.

 Groups such as the ASPCA and the Humane Society claim that the competitive greyhound racing industry incentivizes mass breeding of greyhounds for the sole purpose of getting just one winner.
 The remainders are given away, killed or sold.

 These groups also claim that greyhounds are stuffed into crowded kennels all day, forced to wear their muzzles and are generally only given the minimum amount of treatment necessary to produce winning runners.

 Pro-greyhound groups such as the Greyhound Racing Association of America (GRA) claim that greyhound breeding has been significantly reduced and that they have become much more successful at finding homes for dogs that can’t race well enough to satisfy owners.

 And as far as the treatment of animals, pro-greyhound groups constantly remind us that you can’t just beat a dog and stuff it in a kennel all day and expect it to even learn how to run around a track.
 These groups explain that dogs must be trained, exercised, played-with and coaxed just like all other well-trained animals.
 They say that abuse is overemphasized by radical animal rights groups.

-However, it seems time for reform is growing short.
+In any case, it seems time for reform is growing short.
 In the November 2018 mid-term elections, Florida voters approved a referendum to ban all greyhound racing in the state.
-The passage of that measure will result in 12 of America’s 20 total greyhound race tracks closing on January 1st, 2021.
-That will leave the country with just eight greyhound tracks spread across five states.
+The passage of that measure will result in more than half of America’s total greyhound race tracks closing on January 1st, 2021.